 The Institute offers fellowship schemes to bring prestigious international visitors to the University, travel schemes for academic staff to collaborate with researchers overseas, and focused research development activities for researchers to enhance their knowledge and networks.

-The Centre's approach is to critique and challenge social exclusion and inequality in contemporary society, exploring issues of, and connections between, gender, ethnicity, sexuality, class, and disability.
+The Institute's approach is to critique and challenge social exclusion and inequality in contemporary society, exploring issues of, and connections between, gender, ethnicity, sexuality, class, and disability.
 Interdisciplinary research themes seek to understand and address discrimination in higher education and wider society, while outcomes inform and influence evidence-based policy and shape best practice both within the UK and internationally.

 The University of Lincoln has been successful in gaining the European Commission HR Excellence in Research Award.
 The University fully supports the principles of HR Excellence in Research and the Concordat to Support the Career Development of Researchers.
 Our commitment to the development of researchers is to create a supportive culture and environment that encourages creativity, interaction, and collaboration.